koskath/arete2/course_content/SC/final_md_files/Lecture2/lecture_2_slide_36_plan-source-make-deliver-and-after-v6-return-as-management-processes.md

-# Plan, Source, Make & Deliver (and after V6 Return) as Management Processes
+# Slide 36 of Lecture 2 contains information about Plan, Source, Make & Deliver (and after V6 Return) as Management Processes
 # The image in slide 36 of lecture 2 shows a structured diagram titled "SCOR is Based on Five Distinct Management Processes" at the top:
 Below this title, the diagram is organized into three main sections representing different levels of a supply chain: "Suppliers' Supplier," "Your Company," and "Customer's Customer," from left to right.